UN-OCHA/vibe_coding_trend_data/README.md

 likely of the three sources to have gaps or need future maintenance - GitHub and Hacker News are meaningfully more dependable.

+## Adding or changing what's tracked

+**Adding a search term/keyword to an existing source** - just add a string to the relevant list at the top of `fetch_trends.py` (`GITHUB_TOPICS`, `HN_TERMS`, or `TRENDS_TERMS`), commit, push.
+No other changes needed.
+Two things to check first:
+- GitHub topics must be real, exact topic slugs - verify at `github.com/topics/<name>` first.
+A made-up one just silently returns 0.
+- Trends MCP is rate-capped (20/day, 100/month) - each added term is one
+  more request per run.
+Don't expand that list without checking the math.

+**Adding an entirely new source (a different site/API)** - more involved, follow the pattern of the existing fetch functions:
+1. Write a new `fetch_<source>_something()` function that calls the API and calls `append_row(path, source_name, metric_name, value)` per result
+2. Decide which CSV it belongs in - `counts_trends.csv` for raw counts, `interest_trends.csv` for an index/percentage, or a new third file if it's a genuinely different unit from both
+3. Add the function call into `main()`
+4. If it needs credentials: read them via `os.environ.get(...)`, add the env var to `.github/workflows/update-data.yml`, and add the actual secret value under the repo's Settings -> Secrets and variables -> Actions
+5. Update the "What each source actually measures" section so the next person knows what the new numbers mean

 ## Step-by-step setup

 ### 1. Push the project into your repo